Poor search functionality is a silent killer for many websites.

 2. ElasticPress

 Plus, it has a built-in live Ajax search, so you can show instant results as the user is typing.
-It also works well with WooCommerce, allowing shoppers to quickly find products they are interested in buying.
+This feature is particularly effective for WooCommerce stores, as it helps shoppers find the exact product they want without any delay.

-You can create your own search algorithm using the Weighting dashboard and can even customize the top search terms to display your most popular WooCommerce products or top-performing content first.
+You can also use its Weighting dashboard to control which content gets prioritized.
+For example, you can customize the top search terms to display your most popular WooCommerce products or top-performing content first.

 Pricing: Licenses start at $79 per month.

-This helped us see that it indexes post types, image metadata, custom fields, shortcodes, and attachments to improve search visibility.
-Plus, you can use Ajax to show live search results without reloading the page.
+During setup, we found that it indexes post types, image metadata, custom fields, shortcodes, and attachments to improve search visibility.
+You can then use Ajax to show live search results without reloading the page.

 Pricing: The base plugin is free, while Ivory Search premium starts at $19.99 per year.

-Once you have set up the plugin, it will synchronize the product data automatically.
-This means you won’t need to spend time manually re-indexing every time you update the product catalog.
+It even synchronizes product data automatically in the background.
+This means you don’t have to manually re-index your products every time you make a change.
 You can also add the search form to any page, post, or widget-ready area using a shortcode or widget.

 Pricing: You can download Advanced Woo Search for free from the official WordPress repository.